It’s almost time for the New Year! 🎉

 The thing is, I don’t set New Year’s Resolutions because I never accomplish them.
 I don’t feel connected or committed to them like I do to clearly defined plans and goals.

-I feel like the number 1 reason why people fail to achieve their goals is because they aren’t committed; they don’t make ’em a priority.
-They also don’t set S.M.A.R.T. goals, or make plans for them.
+I feel like the number 1 reason why people fail to achieve their goals is that they aren’t committed; they don’t make ’em a priority.
+They also don’t set SMART goals, or make plans for them.

 (Pssst, that’s why writing down your goals is important!)

 In case you haven’t heard of them, SMART goals are: